MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ## Generate sample prompts

-In order to evaluate new answers, they must be compared to "ground truth" answers: the ideal answer for a particular question.
+In order to evaluate new answers, they must be compared to a "ground truth" answer, which is the ideal answer for a particular question.
 Generate questions and answers from documents stored in Azure AI Search for the **Chat app**.

 1. Copy the `example_input` folder into a new folder named`my_input`.